Support

 Subject Study Abroad Coordinators

 Subject Study Abroad Coordinators provide you with academic guidance and support to help you through the full Study Abroad cycle – before, during and after.
-They can help you select modules at the partner institution, provide information about grade conversion and credit transfer, work with the Erasmus & Study Abroad Office to provide you with information about Study Abroad opportunities and offer pastoral support whilst you are abroad.
+They can help you select modules at the partner institution, provide information about grade conversion and credit transfer, work with the Study Abroad Office to provide you with information about Study Abroad opportunities and offer pastoral support whilst you are abroad.

 Find your Study Abroad Coordinator